ioccc-src/winner/1995/garry/README.md

 The author was kind enough to provide a less obfuscated version of the source called `garry.fmt.c`.

-## Author's remarks
+## Author's remarks:

 This program is a file filter, designed to do environment-expansion and incorporating  the  ability  to  create  binary from escaped data in the environment variables.